shanecoughlan/data-twist/README.md

 Usage
 -----

+You will notice several different files and directories in our GitHub repository.
+Essentially we are included the proof-of-concept steps that lead us to the currently-used solution, which will always be located in the root.

-To use the current root solution as of 19th February 2013, execute a command with "ruby output_sql3.rb"
+To use the current root solution as of 22nd February 2013, execute a command with "ruby data-twist.rb"

-This will read "osm-website-central-matsue-min.osm.xml" and use "sql_format.sql" as a templete to write the output file.
-At the moment that is called "o_sql07.sql"
+This will read "input.osm.xml" and use "sql_format.sql" as a templete to write the output file.
+At the moment that is called "output.sql"

 There are those who say we don't think up sexy names for our files.
 They are wrong.

-Anyway, load "o_sql07.sql" into your Wordpress MySQL database.
+Anyway, you are nearly ready to load "output.sql" into your Wordpress MySQL database.
 Don't forget to install Wordpress and the Geo Mashup plug-in first.
+Please also take a moment to review the "BUGS" file to work around current headaches.

+Then:
+(1) Import "prepare_term_taxonomy.sql" into your database
+(2) Import "output.sql" to load your directory
+(3) Optionally import "setup_pages.sql" to add our "overview map" and "about" pages.

+That's it!
+You should be ready to go!

 Warning
 -------